aws/aws-eks-best-practices/content/security/docs/data.md

 If you have secrets that cannot be shared between applications in a namespace, create a separate namespace for those applications.

 ### Use volume mounts instead of environment variables
 The values of environment variables can unintentionally appear in logs.
-Secrets mounted as volumes are instatiated as tmpfs volumes (a RAM backed file system) that are automatically removed from the node when the pod is deleted.
+Secrets mounted as volumes are instantiated as tmpfs volumes (a RAM backed file system) that are automatically removed from the node when the pod is deleted.

 ### Use an external secrets provider
 There are several viable alternatives to using Kubernetes secrets, include Bitnami's [Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets) and Hashicorp's [Vault](